Rebecca Wetherall (1845-1878) and James Peers (1847-1880).

 My 2nd great-grand aunt.

-The 1876 Slater’s directory listed a James Peers, shopkeeper of Cromwell Terrace, South Cross Lane, and it’s likely this was Rebecca’s husband.
+The 1876 Slater’s directory listed a James Peers, shopkeeper of Cromwell Terrace, South Cross Lane, Manchester, and it’s likely this was Rebecca’s husband.
 The couple had a son, James Jnr, on 20 January 1875 and their address at the time was given as 6 Cromwell Terrace, with James Snr’s occupation given as a milk dealer.

 Rebecca died just a few years later, on 18 September 1878, but back in Great Yarmouth.
 The death certificate showed that she’d been suffering with cancer of the uterus for at least a year and was at 41 Admiralty Road at the time.
 The death was reported by Elizabeth Abel of 54 Ordnance Road, who was her sister-in-law’s mother.
 Whether Rebecca had returned to her home town to die or took a sudden turn for the worse on a visit is impossible to know.